yash-sharma1/docs-site/docs/api-reference/api-server.md

 API server daemon

 > Before starting `api-server`, please make sure that you have created an address locally.
-Otherwise, your wil see the following error:
+Otherwise, your will see the following error:
 ```
 panic: stat /Users/user/.bnbcli/keys/keys.db: no such file or directory